-PROGRAMME OUTCOMES FOR

-M.Sc., FOOD SERVICE MANAGEMENT AND DIETETICS PROGRAMME
+PROGRAMME OUTCOMES FOR M.Sc., FOOD SERVICE MANAGEMENT AND DIETETICS PROGRAMME

-PO NO On completion of M .Sc., Programme, the students will be able to PO1 SCIENTIFIC MANAGEMENT AND CAREER OPPORTUNITIES Master the scientific and applied aspects of the subject for employment opportunities.
-PO2 EXPLORE CREATIVITY AND INTELLIGENCE Employ novel ideas with conceptual thinking to secure self-discipline and independence to foster scientific attitude by exploration of Science.
-PO3 TEAM BUILDING AND SCIENTIFIC TEMPERAMENT Inculcate training, internships and team spirit with leadership skills through academic projects and transmit complex scientific and technical information and contribute to the scientific community.
-PO4 INNOVATIVE LEARNING AND TECHNOLOGICAL ADVANCEMENT Perceive research in the specialized areas and to engage in life-long learning to keep pace with emerging trends in academics, research and technology.
-PO5 PERSONALITY DEVELOPMENT WITH SOCIAL RESPONSIBILITY Achieve ethical, social and holistic values with social responsibility to develop a healthy life.
+• SCIENTIFIC MANAGEMENT AND CAREER OPPORTUNITIES Master the scientific and applied aspects of the subject for employment opportunities.
+EXPLORE CREATIVITY AND INTELLIGENCE Employ novel ideas with conceptual thinking to secure self-discipline and independence to foster scientific attitude by exploration of Science.
+TEAM BUILDING AND SCIENTIFIC TEMPERAMENT Inculcate training, internships and team spirit with leadership skills through academic projects and transmit complex scientific and technical information and contribute to the scientific community.
+INNOVATIVE LEARNING AND TECHNOLOGICAL ADVANCEMENT Perceive research in the specialized areas and to engage in life-long learning to keep pace with emerging trends in academics, research and technology.
+PERSONALITY DEVELOPMENT WITH SOCIAL RESPONSIBILITY Achieve ethical, social and holistic values with social responsibility to develop a healthy life.

-PROGRAMME SPECIFIC OUTCOMES FORM.Sc., FOOD SERVICE MANAGEMENT AND DIETETICS
+PROGRAMME SPECIFIC OUTCOMES FOR M.Sc., FOOD SERVICE MANAGEMENT AND DIETETICS